Inflammatory Airway Disease in Horses

-IAD stands for Inflammatory Airway Disease.
-IAD is typically a respiratory disease that affects young horses, as early as one year of age.
+Inflammatory Airway Disease (IAD) is also described as mild to moderate Equine Asthma.
+IAD is a respiratory disease that typically affects young horses, as early as one year of age.
 Cough, poor performance and excess mucus within the airways on endoscopy is characteristic of IAD.
 This disease differs from other horse respiratory conditions like heaves, in that affected horses typically do not show increased respiratory efforts at rest.
 The exact cause is unknown, but is thought to be associated with inhalation of irritants such as barn dust and air pollution.

 Your veterinarian will begin with a thorough physical examination and history.
-Diagnostics tests are required to differentiate IAD from other diseases such as heaves, bacterial infections, viruses and sometimes parasitic infections that can have similar symptoms.
+Diagnostic tests are required to differentiate IAD from other diseases such as heaves, bacterial infections, viruses and sometimes parasitic infections that can have similar symptoms.
 One common test is to pass an endoscope in the airways after exercise to see if excess mucus if present.
-Another helpful test is to perform a lung wash (bronchoalveolar lavage or BAL), which samples the cells lining the airways deep in the lungs.
-Alternatively, mucus and cells may be collected from the wind pipe (tracheal wash).
+Another helpful test is to perform a lung wash (bronchoalveolar lavage or BAL), which examines different types of cells lining the airways deep in the lungs.
+Alternatively, mucus and cells may be collected from the trachea (tracheal wash).
 These tests will help your veterinarian rule out infections and distinguish between possible causes.
-Sometimes, more advanced testing can be performed to confirm IAD.
+Sometimes, more advanced testing can be performed to rule out other causes of decreased performance and confirm IAD.
 Often these tests can only be performed at specific referral centers.

 The approach to IAD treatment is three fold:

-- Decrease exposure to irritants horses are exposed to in the environment (e.g. barn and arena)
+Decrease exposure to irritants horses are exposed to in the environment (e.g. hay dust, barn and arena dust)

-- The most important factor in improving your horses’ health is to decrease environmental irritants.
+The most important factor in improving your horses’ health is to decrease environmental irritants especially hay dust.
 Completely removing hay from the diet can help accomplish this goal.
 Horses manage well on pelleted complete feeds or soaked hay cubes.
 These feeds provide sufficient fiber levels in a horses’ diet such that they can be maintained without any supplemental forage.
+Alternatively, feeding steamed hay or haylage reduces exposure to dust and helps reduce airway irritation.
 Other dust reducing techniques include changes in housing, ventilation, bedding and lifestyle.
 Horses with IAD manage better on paper or wood shavings bedding versus straw or hay.
 An IAD horse would benefit from being out on pasture regularly, with 24 hour turnout being ideal.
 This may be impractical, however, as many IAD horses are in active training.
 If it is impractical to house a horse on pasture, the following changes can be made to help reduce dust exposure:

 - Remove horses from the barn prior to cleaning stalls and feeding.